NixOS/nixpkgs/doc/contributing/submitting-changes.chapter.md

 ### Tested execution of all binary files (usually in `./result/bin/`) {#submitting-changes-tested-execution}

-It\'s important to test any executables generated by a build when you change or create a package in nixpkgs.
+It’s important to test any executables generated by a build when you change or create a package in nixpkgs.
 This can be done by looking in `./result/bin` and running any files in there, or at a minimum, the main executable for the package.
 For example, if you make a change to texlive, you probably would only check the binaries associated with the change you made rather than testing all of them.

 ### Meets Nixpkgs contribution standards {#submitting-changes-contribution-standards}